Samsung employee reportedly swallowed incriminating docs during a price-fixing raid

 Without other companies' intellectual property, it wouldn't survive.

+All companies are the same.
+They practice everything illegal until they can get away with.
 Even Nokia deceived the Indian government by disguising their sales in domestic market as international (international sales are tax exempt because of tax agreement with india and finland) so that they can get away with without paying tax.
 When the government came to knew about their tax evasion tactic they transferred all their money to finland.

 Apple, a success from copies ny+Ripoff/article25277.htm

 Apple is just the same.
 They copy and says its their innovation and call it a different name.

 posted on May 06, 2014, 3:58 AM 10